Chitra Raghavan: Research

-Raghavan's studies examine how coercion, manipulation, and psychological abuse contribute to intimate partner violence.
-She studies psychological tactics used by perpetrators to control their partners (intimidation, degradation, microregulation, threats, etc.) and the subsequent impact on survivors.
-Within this research she investigates how coercion operates across gay and heterosexual populations as well as Brazilian, Spaniard, and Moroccan cultures.
-Her work emphasizes that cultural expectations around gender roles and relationship dynamics can often exacerbate vulnerabilities to abuse, especially in marginalized communities.
-One of Raghavan's notable contributions is in the exploration of trauma bonding, where victims develop emotional attachments to their abusers as a result of intermittent rewards and punishment over time.
-Her research on this phenomenon has aided in explaining why many victims struggle to leave abusive relationships, even when experiencing severe and intense harm.
+Her research examines how coercion, manipulation, and psychological abuse contribute to intimate partner violence.
+She studies psychological tactics used by perpetrators to control their partners such as intimidation, degradation, microregulation, and threats, as well as their impact on survivors.
+More specifically she investigates how coercion operates across gay and heterosexual populations with a focus on Brazilian, Spaniard, and Moroccan cultures.
+This work emphasizes how cultural expectations around gender roles and relationship dynamics can exacerbate vulnerabilities to abuse, especially in marginalized communities.
+She has also researched trauma bonding, which has shed light on why victims struggle to leave abusive relationships, even when experiencing intense harm.

-Raghavan has extensively studied the psychological methods traffickers use to exploit and control their victims, including grooming, manipulation, threats, and violence.
-Her research sheds light on how traffickers employ strategies such as false promises, debt bondage, and emotional manipulation to entrap victims.
-Through qualitative and quantitative studies, Raghavan has captured the lived experiences of trafficking survivors, emphasizing the deep psychological trauma they endure.
-She explores the complex trauma responses exhibited by survivors, such as dissociation, learned helplessness, and PTSD, contributing to a more comprehensive understanding of their psychological needs.
+Additionally Raghavan has studied the psychological methods traffickers use to exploit and control their victims.
+This includes grooming, manipulation, threats, and violence.
+Her research demonstrates how traffickers employ strategies such as false promises, debt bondage, and emotional manipulation to entrap victims.
+Common trauma responses like dissociation, learned helplessness, and PTSD, are also explore in her research.